 - Certain breeds may be more or less prone to hereditary or congenital conditions.
 If a pet insurer covers medical care for these conditions, then a pet’s breed will impact the cost of premiums.

-The geographic area where your pet lives can impact premium pricing.
+The geographic area where your pet lives can also impact premium costs.
 This is because pet insurance premiums are partially determined based on the utilization and average costs of veterinary care across North America.
-This also includes veterinary inflation (such as innovations to equipment, medication, etc.) to help pets like yours live their best and longest life as your furry companion.
+This includes veterinary inflation (such as innovations to equipment, medication, etc.) to help pets like yours live their best and longest life as your furry companion.
 For example, in home or auto insurance, based on factors unique to your geographic region, your premiums may be higher or lower than your friends in another region.
 The same can be true in pet insurance.

 Some examples of utilization and average cost of care that is influenced by the region you live: